chiragjagad/MLSA-Event-Certificate-Automation/README.md

 -> The certificate would be saved as 'Name.pdf' and 'Name.docx'

 -> The PDF file of the certificate would be sent as an attachment in the mail to the respective person.
-The mail would also contain the subject and the body of the mail.
+The mail would also contain the subject and the body.
 ### 5. Final Result!
 John Doe.pdf
 <img src="https://github.com/chiragjagad/MLSA-Event-Certificate-Automation/blob/master/readme/certificate.png">